 Develop common procedures, including common policy for essential IPR, using existing FRAND/RAND IPR policies of the participating partners.

-Note: Working assumption is that the initiative is a non-legal entity
+Note: There is an agreement amongst the SDOs that oneM2M is a non-legal entity.

-The SDOs agree that the structure will include a Steering Committee and a Technical Plenary which reports to the Steering Committee.
+The SDOs agree that the organizational structure of one M2M will include a Steering Committee and a Technical Plenary which reports to the Steering Committee.

-Note from CoU group leader: The responsibilities listed below still seem to be for further study and may not be considered as agreed.
-We need to decide if we keep this list now or remove it and bring it back in proper shape when decisions have been made.
-Maybe we could keep this under the notion “possible” as it says in the verticals slide set.

 Possible Steering Committee Responsibilities: